The Approved Code Scheme is operated by the Chartered Trading Standards Institute

 Governance of the Scheme

-The Approved Code Scheme is operated by the Chartered Trading Standards Institute (CTSI) on behalf of the Consumer Codes Approval Board (CCAB), which was established as a not-for-profit Community Interest Company (CIC).
-While the CCAB retains oversight of the scheme - and is responsible for approving the Codes of Practice (based on independent analysis) - the day-to-day executive and operational control of the scheme is delegated to the Approved Code Scheme team at CTSI.
+The Approved Code Scheme is operated by the Chartered Trading Standards Institute (CTSI) on behalf of the Approved Code Scheme Board (ACSB), which was established as a not-for-profit Community Interest Company (CIC).
+While the ACSB retains oversight of the scheme - and is responsible for approving the Codes of Practice (based on independent analysis) - the day-to-day executive and operational control of the scheme is delegated to the Approved Code Scheme team at CTSI.
 You can read more about how the scheme is governed below.

-The Consumer Codes Approval Board is responsible for determining all matters relating to the approval of Codes of Practice and discharging its fiduciary responsibilities for the company; it consists of up to seven members.
+The Approved Code Scheme Board (ACSB) is responsible for determining all matters relating to the approval of Codes of Practice and discharging its fiduciary responsibilities for the company; it consists of up to seven members.

 Please find the Articles of Association here and the Memorandum of Association here.